eavonius/powerdelivery/index.markdown

 <div class="row" style="margin-top: 80px">
 	<div class="col-sm-12">
 		<h1 id="site-title"><span style="color: firebrick">Goodbye,</span> manual releases.</h1>
-		<p id="site-summary">Inspired by tools like <a href="http://www.ansible.com" target="_blank">ansible</a> and <a href="https://www.puppetlabs.com" target="_blank">puppet</a>, powerdelivery organizes everything Windows PowerShell can do into a secure, convention-based framework so you can stop being jealous of your linux friends when you deploy to Windows.</p>
+		<p id="site-summary">Inspired by tools like <a href="http://www.ansible.com" target="_blank">ansible</a> and <a href="https://www.puppetlabs.com" target="_blank">puppet</a>, powerdelivery organizes everything Windows PowerShell can do within a secure, convention-based framework so you can stop being jealous of your linux friends when you deploy to Windows.</p>
 	</div>
 </div>